What a Catch, Donnie

 "What a Catch, Donnie" is Fall Out Boy's second digital download single and third radio single from their fourth studio album Folie à Deux (2008).
 It was first released as part of the buildup to the new album on iTunes on October 14, 2008, and charted on the US and Canadian singles charts.
 The track features numerous musicians performing cameo appearances in the song, singing lines from past Fall Out Boy songs.
-It is to date the band's longest song.
 Bassist and lyricist Pete Wentz has said that he wrote the song to remind himself of vocalist and guitarist Patrick Stump.
 Fall Out Boy played the song live on Late Night with Jimmy Fallon.

 Music video

 The music video was dedicated to Atlanta rapper Dolla who was shot and killed a few months before the song's release.

 The band shot the video for the song on July 1, 2009, with Alan Ferguson.
 On June 30, bassist Pete Wentz posted on his Twitter that the band had 'wrapped up' a video for "What a Catch, Donnie".
 On July 2, guitarist Joe Trohman stated via Twitter that they had finished shooting the video, editing will take place in the next couple days, and the video was released on MTV on August 6, 2009.